arnesson/cordova-plugin-firebase/README.md

 ### fetchFirestoreCollection
 Fetches all the documents in the specific collection.

+Notes:
+- If no collection with the specified name exists, the error callback will be invoked.
+- If the documents in the collection contain references to another document, they will be converted to the document path string to avoid circular reference issues.

 **Parameters**:
 - {string} collection - name of top-level collection to fetch.